 Pure gold oil!
 You can repeat this whole process and add more petals to this oil for a more intense rose scent.

 This oil feels so precious to use on my face and body.
 You only need a tiny amount so it’s been well worth it -this last batch was made with a litre of oil so I have plenty to see me through until the next rose flowering season.
-It has been delightful having petals drying throughout my home as the smell on a warm day is heaven.
+It has been delightful having petals drying throughout my home as the smell is heaven.

 Tip: You can use your rose oil as an ingredient in making your own natural face cream, see here for recipe and instructions: Natural Face and Body Cream Making Workshop.